kingdomseed/jhp-portfolio/docs/IMAGE-MANAGEMENT-GUIDE.md

 Before deploying new images, verify:

 - [ ] All images are properly resized and optimized
-- [ ] Metadata generation completed successfully
+- [ ] Metadata generation completed successfully with correct `isOptimized` flags
 - [ ] Images display correctly in the masonry grid
 - [ ] Aspect ratios are preserved
 - [ ] Alt text is meaningful and descriptive
 - [ ] Images load efficiently on mobile devices
+- [ ] No deprecated API warnings appear in the console
 - [ ] Lightbox functionality works for all new images
 - [ ] Categories and filters work correctly
 - [ ] Featured images are displayed in the correct locations
 - [ ] Image sort order is appropriate (newest first, etc.)
+- [ ] The `getOptimizedImagePath` function is used consistently across the codebase

 ## Troubleshooting Common Issues